ALL experience levels.

 ALL ARE WELCOME.

 Sandee's classes are described as a vigorous vinyasa flow, fun filled Devotion with inspiration.
 Sandee strives to connect with her students and meet them where they are.
 All are welcome.
-To give back what has been so freely given she volunteers her time teaching elders who reside in nursing homes, the staff who dedicatedly serve those residents, and women who are new to recovery from drug and alcohol addiction.
+To give back what has been so freely given she volunteers her time teaching elders who reside in nursing homes, the staff who dedicatedly serve those residents, and people who are new to recovery from drug and alcohol addiction.

 Sandee is available for private lessons, group, and work place classes.